For the past week I have been traveling all over Scandinavia with my son & am still writing up the trip.

 d ruts and climbed up the four steep steps that led up to boardwalk.
 He loped past the shady doorways of haberdashers, ironmongers and shoe stores.

-ps here on Kimathi counterbalanced Mombasa’s bustling centre by conducting their business with the all urgency of continental drift.
+The local shops here on Kimathi counterbalanced Mombasa’s bustling centre by conducting their business with the all urgency of continental drift.
 Opening hours were erratic, stock was always problematic and months could go buy when the shoe store only had size nine galoshes to sell, or the ironmongers had a glut of axe-heads, but no shafts.

 At the end of the parade, Mr Ali Kisii, sporting a resplendent hennaed comb-over, lounged in the doorway of his barbershop.
 ‘Good afternoon Master Houston.’ he said, deftly spinning his scissors round his fingers, ‘where are you off to in the heat of the day?’